EstateGuru bullet and full bullet explained

 Advantages and disadvantages from the investor's perspective

-For investors, the advantages and disadvantages are basically mirror images.
+For investors, the advantages and disadvantages are basically back-to-front.
 Since they do not receive ongoing repayments, the loan default risk can hit in full at the end of the term.
 On the other hand, investors receive higher than average interest rates on bullet real estate loans because the loans are not repaid during the term.

 However, on EstateGuru not only bullet real estate loans are brokered, but also full bullet loans.
 The main difference between a bullet and a full bullet is how the interest is paid.